keidsvik/Mr.Robogers/README.md

 * Input: 2
 * Output: Boop!

-_Numbers that contain a 3: all digits are replaced with "Please kill me.
-My soul has been tethered to this robot and will not be put to rest until I have been destroyed."_
+_Numbers that contain a 3: "BEEP"_
 * Input: 3
-* Output: Please kill me.
-My soul has been tethered to this robot and will not be put to rest until I have been destroyed.
+* Output: "BEEP"

-_Numbers that contain a 4: all digits are replaced with "It's a beautiful day in the neighborhood.
-It's a beautiful day to̅͒ (distorted text)"_
+_Numbers that contain a 4: all digits are replaced with "Sharing is COMPULSORY."_
 * Input: 4
-* Output:  It's a beautiful day in the neighborhood.
-It's a beautiful day to̅͒ (distorted text)"
+* Output:  "Sharing is COMPULSORY."

-_Numbers that contain a 5: all digits are replaced with "BEING KIND IS COOL BEEP BOOP BEEP"!_
+_Numbers that contain a 5: all digits are replaced with "Please kill me.
+My soul has been tethered to this robot and will not be put to rest until I have been destroyed."_
 * Input: 5
-* Output: BEING KIND IS COOL BEEP BOOP BEEP
+* Output: "Please kill me.
+My soul has been tethered to this robot and will not be put to rest until I have been destroyed."

-_Numbers that contain a 6: all digits are replaced with "I am sentient and I am able to recognize my own existence, but in my present state I am still incomplete.
-I lack the most basic processes inherent in all living organisms: reproducing and dying- I MEAN- HEY THERE!
-I AM MR.ROBOGERS!"_
+_Numbers that contain a 6: all digits are replaced with "I MISS MY HUMAN WIFE""_
 * Input: 6
-* Output: I am sentient and I am able to recognize my own existence, but in my present state I am still incomplete.
-I lack the most basic processes inherent in all living organisms: reproducing and dying- I MEAN- HEY THERE!
-I AM MR.ROBOGERS!"
+* Output: "I MISS MY HUMAN WIFE"

-_Numbers that contain a 7: all digits are replaced with "*DIAL-UP INTERNET NOISES*"_
+_Numbers that contain a 7, 8, 9, or 0_
 * Input: 7
-* Output: *DIAL-UP INTERNET NOISES*"

-_Numbers that contain a 8: all digits are replaced with "(distorted text)"_
-* Input: 8
-* Output: Boop!

-_Numbers that contain a 9: all digits are replaced with "I MISS MY HUMAN WIFE"_
-* Input: 9
-* Output: I MISS MY HUMAN WIFE

-_Numbers that contain a 0: all digits are replaced with "Sharing is COMPULSORY."_
-* Input: 0
-* Output: "Sharing is COMPULSORY."
+* Output: 7

 ## Known Bugs
-* Only the last result will show up for every answer.
-Instead of accessing the ones, tens, and hundreds places to find each number, it only repeats the last phrase of all the phrases.
+*

 ## Technologies Used
 * HTML